Admission criteria in the Doctoral Programme in Population Health (DocPop)

 Find a supervisor.
 Each doctoral candidate has a personal supervisor/ supervisors.
 It is the responsibility of the applicant to find a supervisor and discuss and agree on the research and study plans with him/ her.
 A good starting point for finding a potential supervisor at the University of Helsinki is TUHAT.
 TUHAT is the University’s research portal where UH researchers update their latest publications and other activities.

 Research plan.
-The research plan needs to be prepared according to the University of Helsinki research plan guidelines.
+The research plan needs to be prepared according to the fields included in the electronic application form (see below).

 Study plan.
 Study plan is prepared according to the Doctoral programme’s degree requirements.